Find Product

 Demolition contractor, specialist vehicles, high-risk activities

-Needs: specialist demolition fleet cover; very few standard fleet insurers will quote this sector.
+Needs: specialist demolition fleet cover.
+Very few standard fleet insurers will quote this sector.
 A specialist construction broker with Lloyd’s market access is essential.
 CHAS and SafeContractor accreditation is effectively a prerequisite for getting competitive terms.

 Scenario 6